2020-21 Harry E. Salzberg Memorial Award and Lecture Program from Syracuse University's Whitman School of Management

 Salzberg Program Webinar Archive

 “Logistics M&A Outlook: Will Corporations Still Ride the Bull Market?”

 M&A activity in the transportation and logistics sector was booming in 2020.
 Will the trend continue in 2021?
-Join a panel of industry insiders as they reflect on last year’s exceptional deal flow and discuss expectations for the year ahead.
+The panel discussed industry insiders as they reflect on last year’s exceptional deal flow and expectations for the year ahead.

 • What were the key drivers of acquisition activity in 2020 and will they continue in 2021?

 • How will acquirers reflect on 2020 and the impact of COVID-19 on valuations?

 • Will 2021 see a greater deployment of autonomous vehicles and "Uberization" of freight brokerage?

 Moderator: Ron Leibman ’83 MBA: Partner, McCarter & English

 Ron Leibman is a partner and head of the Transportation, Logistics & Supply Chain Management practice at McCarter & English LLP.
 A respected leader in supply chain law, he delivers business-oriented legal solutions for manufacturers, wholesalers, retailers, distributors, carriers and third-party logistics providers in the modal selection and contracting, regulatory compliance, outsourcing/insourcing, dispute resolution, mergers and acquisitions and strategic planning.
 Leibman also guides clients through the constantly evolving technological landscape, including blockchain and smart contracts, big data, autonomous vehicles and artificial intelligence.